tjr226/webapi-ii-challenge/README.md

 ### Minimum Viable Product

-- [ ] Add the code necessary to implement the endpoints listed below.
+- [ x ] Add the code necessary to implement the endpoints listed below.
-- [ ] Separate the endpoints that begin with `/api/posts` into a separate `Express Router`.
+- [ x ] Separate the endpoints that begin with `/api/posts` into a separate `Express Router`.

 ### Endpoints.